ichard26/ichard26.github.io/content/about.md

 projects.
 The projects I'm proud to have contributed to are:

 [black] _co-maintainer_ _2020 - present_
-: Black is most popular Python autoformatter.
-It's known for its *uncomprising code style*.
-I've been a co-maintainer, handling all aspects of development and maintenance since 2021.
+: Black is the most popular Python autoformatter; known for its *uncomprising code style*.
+  I've been a co-maintainer since 2021 and a triager since 2020.

 [bandersnatch] _co-maintainer_ _2021 - present_
-: A simple mirror tool generating a PEP 503 compliant index ready to be served on your static web server of choice!
+: A simple mirror tool generating a PEP 503 compliant index ready to be served on your static web server of choice.

 [diff-shades] _creator_ _2021 - present_
 : A development tool used to gauge the impact of code style changes in Black across OSS